santisq/PSNetScanners/docs/en-US/Test-TcpAsync.md

 ### -Target

-Specifies one or many remote computers, Uris or Ip addresses to test connectivity.
+Specifies one or more remote computers, Uris or Ip addresses to test connectivity.

 ```yaml
 Type: String[]